Covariant Origin of the $U(1)^3$ model for Euclidean Quantum Gravity: Pure Connection Formulation

-Equations (\ref{4.13}), (\ref{4.14}) and (\ref{4.15}) in principle allow to invert $\tau,\sigma,\delta$ in terms of $T, S, D$.
-However, the fact that these are a coupled system of one linear and two qudratic polynomials still could forbid a simple algebraic solution.
-To see this, imagine substituting $\tau$ for $T,\sigma$ using (\ref{4.13}) in (\ref{4.14}) and (\ref{4.15}).
+Equations (\ref{4.13}), (\ref{4.14}) and (\ref{4.15}) in principle allow to express $\tau,\sigma,\delta$ in terms of $T, S, D$.
+However, the fact that these are a coupled system of one linear and two quadratic polynomials still could forbid a simple algebraic solution.
+To see this, imagine expressing $\tau$ in terms of $T,\sigma$, using (\ref{4.13}) in (\ref{4.14}) and (\ref{4.15}).
 Then we obtain a coupled system of two quadratic equations in terms of $\sigma, \delta$.
-We can solve (\ref{4.14}) (which contains $\delta$ linearly) for $\delta$ in terms of $S, \sigma$ which is a fraction with a quadratic and linear polynomial in $\sigma$ respectively in numerator and denominator respectively.
-Introducing that solution into (\ref{4.15}) which contains the square of $\delta$ and after multiplying by the square of the denominator we obtain a quartic polynomial in $\sigma$ which in general is very complicated to solve.
+We can solve (\ref{4.14}) (which contains $\delta$ linearly) for $\delta$ in terms of $S, \sigma$ which is a fraction with a quadratic and linear polynomial in $\sigma$ in numerator and denominator respectively.
+Substituting that solution into (\ref{4.15}) which contains the square of $\delta$ and after multiplying by the square of the denominator we obtain a quartic polynomial in $\sigma$ which in general is very complicated to solve.